 The Group is subject to income taxes in Hong Kong and the PRC.
 Significant judgment is required in determining the provision for income taxes and the recognition of deferred tax assets.
 There are many transactions and calculations for which the ultimate tax determination is uncertain during the ordinary course of business.
 In addition, there are cumulative taxation losses and other temporary differences carried forward.
 The Group recognises liabilities for anticipated tax issues based on estimates of whether additional taxes will be due.
-Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences will impact the income tax and deferred taxation assets because, in the opinion of the directors, it is not probable that sufficient future taxable profit will be available.
+Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences will impact the income tax and deferred tax provisions in the period in which such determination is made.
+The Group does not recognise deferred taxation assets because, in the opinion of the directors, it is not probable that sufficient future taxable profit will be available.

-4 CRITICAL ACCOUNTING ESTIMATES AND JUDGEMENTS (CONTINUED)
+4 CRITICAL ACCOUNTING ESTIMATES AND JUDGMENTS (CONTINUED)